Some Hamlets and Townships of Dewsbury mentioned in this article:

 Lilian’s father, Herbert Hemingway, was born in 1846 in Barnsley.
 At this time, his father Robert Merton Hemingway, a textile engine maker and mechanical draughtsman, who had been born in Chickenley, moved temporarily to Barnsley, with his family, in order to further his profession.
 Throughout most of their life, Robert and his wife Jane had lived in the parish of Soothill, in the village of Earlsheaton (adjacent to Chickenley), but three of their children were born in Barnsley.
 Jane and Robert returned from Barnsley to live at Chickenley Heath, then a hamlet, when Herbert, their seventh child, was a small boy and their daughter Rachel was baptised in Dewsbury in 1851.
 Later they moved to Hanging Heaton, near Gawthorpe in Soothill Nether parish.

 Robert’s father Thomas Hemingway, my third great grandfather, and his wife Rachel Hutchinson, brought up their twelve children at Little Royd, Earlsheaton.
-Later they moved to Batley and Thomas was described, at his death in 1867, as a manufacturer and gentleman.
-Thomas was described as a clothier on his marriage certificate…and later as a manufacturer.
+Later they moved to Batley and Thomas died there in 1867.
+Thomas was described as a clothier on his marriage certificate…and later as a manufacturer and gentleman.
 Thomas’s father, Benjamin, was a blanket manufacturer in Chickenley, a village adjoining Earlsheaton, so it is very likely that Thomas also made blankets.
 Blanket manufacture was the main produce in Dewsbury for generations and it was to become one of the main places that army blankets and military uniforms were manufactured during the First World War.

 Map showing the Dewsbury parishes of Soothill and Soothill Nether, including the villages and hamlets of Earlsheaton, Chickenley, Chickenley Heath and Gawthorpe